prog4biol/pfb2023/pfb.md

 #!/usr/bin/env python3

 # this is my first script
-print("Hello, PFB2022!") # this line prints output to the screen
+print("Hello, PFB!") # this line prints output to the screen
 ```